sailfishos-mirror/bind9/doc/arm/configuration.rst

 The following sample configuration is appropriate for a caching-only name server for use by clients internal to a corporation.
 All queries from outside clients are refused using the ``allow-query`` option.
-The same effect can be achieved using suitable firewall rules.
+The same effect can be achieved using a suitable firewall rules.

 ::